amer-shaker/popular-movies/README.md

 # Technical Notes:

--Use themoviedb.org API for movies data
+- Use themoviedb.org API for movies data

--Use TableView and CollectionView
+- Use TableView and CollectionView

--Use Core data database for storing movies details
+- Use Core data database for storing movies details

--Follow most of Google Design Guidelines
+- Follow most of Google Design Guidelines

 # Used libraries: